 (iii) Statement of rights and responsibilities.

 (e) If a respondent accepts responsibility for the charges and agrees to the sanctions issued by the conduct officer, the complainant will be notified in writing of the outcome of the respondent’s conduct conference.
 If the respondent denies responsibility for one or more of the charges, or denies the sanction(s), the complainant will be invited to participate in a student conduct board hearing.
 If the case warrants suspension/expulsion, the case will automatically be referred for a student conduct board hearing, for which the complainant will receive notice.

+(f) Conduct conferences are scheduled based on the student’s academic schedule; however, students are provided the opportunity to request in writing that the meeting be rescheduled for both academic and nonacademic-related conflicts.
+If a student does not communicate a conflict and fails to show twice for their conduct conference, the conduct officer will hold the conduct hearing in their absence.
+After the hearing, the conduct officer will send the same type of outcome letter as if a student had attended the conference.
+The letter will outline if the student was found responsible/not responsible as well as any applicable sanctions.
+The opportunity to appeal the outcome will follow the standard process.

 (3) Student conduct board hearing.